kernelmachine/GraphInvariantsNeocortex/README.md

-Code used in the publication of Gururangan, Sadovsky and Maclean 2014.
+Code used in the publication of Gururangan, Sadovsky and MacLean 2014.